-Co-Borrower Requirements For Joint VA Loans
+Non-Veteran Co Borrower Requirements For Joint VA Loans

-Joint VA mortgage loans with non-spouse co-signers are still possible in 2021 even after the changes made by the Blue Water Navy Vietnam Veterans Act.
-A Veterans Administration mortgage where a Veteran and non-Veteran qualify for a mortgage together is called a joint VA loan.
-In 2021 it is possible for a Veteran and brother (or sister) to purchase or refinance a home together as long as the Veteran is the primary borrower and has meets VA credit underwriting guidelines.
+As a VA eligible borrower, Joint VA mortgage loans with a non-spouse co-signer is still possible even after the changes made by the Blue Water Navy Vietnam Veterans Act.
+A Veterans Administration mortgage where a Veteran and non-Veteran co-borrower qualify for a mortgage together is called a joint VA loan.
+It is possible for a Veteran and brother (or sister) to purchase or refinance a home together as long as the Veteran is the primary borrower and has met VA credit underwriting guidelines.
 This is also possible when a Veteran buys or refinances a VA mortgage loan with a mother, father, daughter, son, or any other person – even including those who are not family members.
-The key is to find a lender who is willing to make a VA loan to a Veteran and non-Veteran combination.
+The key is finding VA lenders willing to make a VA loan to a Veteran and non-Veteran combination.
 Many lenders won’t make these kinds of loans but you may qualify with HomePromise.

-What Is A Non-Occupant Co-Borrower?
+What Is A Non Occupant Co Borrower?

-A non-occupant co-borrower is someone who is a borrower on the loan application but does not live in the home securing the loan.
+A non-occupant co-borrower is someone who is a co-borrower on the loan application but does not live in the home securing the loan amount.
 The home is occupied by the other borrower or borrowers on the loan.
 The non-occupant is usually brought into the loan application process to help the Veteran occupant to qualify for a mortgage.
 Non-occupant co-borrowers are allowed on VA home loans even when most VA mortgage lenders will not allow them.
 HomePromise knows how to navigate the complex VA rules for non-occupant co-borrowers.
 Don’t let other lenders discourage you – it is still possible to buy or refinance a home with a VA loan that includes a co-borrower who will not occupy.

 What Are The Non Veteran Co Borrower Co-Signing Requirements?